schwarzer-geiger/Edinburgh41/Edinburgh41/keymaps/default/readme.md

-# The default keymap for reviung41
+# The default keymap for Edinburgh41 taken from reviung41